kdeldycke/awesome-engineering-team-management/readme.md

 - [Speaking Truth to Power: Reflections on My Career at Microsoft](https://onezero.medium.com/speaking-truth-to-power-reflections-on-a-career-at-microsoft-90f80a449e36) - After 3 decades in a deeply flawed company, the author comes to a humble conclusion: leaders should embodies the value of their employees.
 Not the other way around.
 “Changes at the top — not speeches, training or hashtags — make the most cultural impact.
 If you want real and lasting cultural change, sweep away the made-men who succeeded under the previous culture and promote the people who look, act, and think more like their employees than their managers.”
 - [How the Digg team was acquihired](https://lethain.com/digg-acquihire/) - Acqui-hire of a whole team can be seen as a type  of reorg.
 In which managers will have to negotiate the new employment contracts in bulk in one or two days: “Because acquihires are “star” oriented, if you're a senior leaders who doesn't explicitly refuse to move forward, pressure will converge on you from all sides”.

+## Health

+### Holidays

+- [Should we take a few long holidays, or lots of short ones?](http://timharford.com/2019/09/should-we-take-a-few-long-holidays-or-lots-of-short-ones/) - TL;DR: short ones.
+“Reason one: holiday memories tend to depend not on how long the holiday was, but on the intensity of the experiences.
+Reason two: a change of activity can be a spur to creativity.
+Reason three for taking a short break: if we need rest to prevent exhaustion, a single, long vacation won't do the trick.”

-## Stress & Burnout
+### Stress

 - [The Toxic Handler: Organizational Hero — and Casualty](https://www.companiesalive.com/toxichandlers-healthandhealing-lifecoaching-miami-leadershiptraining.htm) - “toxic handler, a manager who voluntarily shoulders the sadness, frustration, bitterness, and anger that are endemic to organizational life.
 Although toxic handlers may be found at every level in organizations, many work near the top”.
 - [Manager Energy Drain](https://larahogan.me/blog/manager-energy-drain/) - “How do I handle how tired I am as a manager?
 1. Defrag your calendar; 2.
 Delegate messy and unscoped projects; 3.
 Say no.”
-- [Should we take a few long holidays, or lots of short ones?](http://timharford.com/2019/09/should-we-take-a-few-long-holidays-or-lots-of-short-ones/) - TL;DR: short ones.
-“Reason one: holiday memories tend to depend not on how long the holiday was, but on the intensity of the experiences.
-Reason two: a change of activity can be a spur to creativity.
-Reason three for taking a short break: if we need rest to prevent exhaustion, a single, long vacation won't do the trick.”
 - [How Slack Harms Projects](https://www.silasreinagel.com/blog/2019/08/12/how-slack-harms-projects/) - TL;DR: “promote a false sense of urgency, destroy focus, allow for bypassing project prioritization, strip away essential business context, encourage poorly thought-out communication”.
 To remediate this, see [How to Use Slack and Not Go Crazy](https://pspdfkit.com/blog/2018/how-to-use-slack-and-not-go-crazy/) article.
 - [Examples of harassments](https://news.ycombinator.com/item?id=21856352) - How a jealous boss, who felt either betrayed or ridiculed, bullied a capable employee to force him out.
 Don't be that kind of asshole boss.

+### Burnout

+- “Burnout is caused by resentment. (…) No. Burnout is caused when you repeatedly make large amounts of sacrifice and or effort into high-risk problems that fail.
+It's the result of a negative prediction error in the nucleus accumbens.
+You effectively condition your brain to associate work with failure.” ([source](https://news.ycombinator.com/item?id=5630618)).
 - [If You're So Successful, Why Are You Still Working 70 Hours a Week?](https://hbr.org/2018/02/if-youre-so-successful-why-are-you-still-working-70-hours-a-week) - “Our tendency to overwork and burn out is framed by a complex combination of factors involving our profession, our organization, and ourselves.
 At the heart of it is insecurity.”
 - [What Happens When Your Career Becomes Your Whole Identity](https://hbr.org/2019/12/what-happens-when-your-career-becomes-your-whole-identity) - “A particular confluence of high achievement, intense competitiveness, and culture of overwork has caught many in a perfect storm of career enmeshment and burnout.”
 - “In my experience extreme workaholism can often be a way to avoid or defer major life decisions that someone doesn't want to make or even consciously recognize. (…) Eventually the debt comes due but sometimes not until many decades later.” ([source](https://news.ycombinator.com/item?id=21900054))